alexanderganderson/fixated_eye_model/sparse_coder/README.md

 Notes:

 -- Put your dataset in a .mat file, to be loaded.
 See prep_mnist.py for how to save in a matfile using scipy.io.savemat.
+The program expects an array of dimension (N_examples, Image_width, Image_width)

 -- Change the pos_only flag to False (usual application)